 Preparing for Evacuation

-In the event of an emergency situation, everyone has a responsibility for their own personal safety.
-Monitor conditions and warnings and take action when needed.
+In the event of an emergency situation, everyone has a responsibility for their own personal safety, and should monitor conditions and warnings - taking action when needed.
+The Lockyer Valley Disaster Dashboard provides up to date information to keep our community informed.

 Types of Evacuation